spencergritton/Time-Series-Predictions/experiment-1/readme.md

 - Not properly normalizing the data
 - Not shuffling the data properly
 - Training for a low number of epochs
-- And not recording enough data
+- Not recording enough data
-- Did not use regularization
+- Not using regularization
-- Did not change learning rate at all throughout training
+- Not change learning rate at all throughout training
-- Did not use any keras callbacks to react to how model was training
+- Not use any keras callbacks to react to how model was training

 Normally I would've removed the experiment from the project but I felt that it was a good first step to learning about creating a time series regression network and an important part of the learning process,